Prajwal-S-R/CRISPR-gRNA-design_Mini_Project/Readme_mecA_cas9_final.md

 For the second target sequence, follow the above steps (Step 5) sequentially.
 Doing this will leads to appear like this.
 <img width="1857" height="792" alt="image-36" src="https://github.com/user-attachments/assets/e74f357b-0ed5-47ca-900a-4bc8cca9b54f" />
-In the above image, I have designed two guide sequences for cas9.
+In the above image, I have designed two guide sequences for cas9 (Check report folder for .dna file of this).
 In this way one can create guide RNA for CRISPR/Cas9.
 Further one can check if the sequences are conserved or not by doing BLAST of the target sequence and finalise using tools like jalview, geneious prime.